Almelo

 Almelo (/nl/) is a municipality and a city in the eastern Netherlands.
-The main population centres in the town are Aadorp, Almelo, Mariaparochie, and Bornerbroek.

-Almelo has about 72,000 inhabitants in the middle of the rolling countryside of Twente, with the industrial centres of Enschede and Hengelo as close neighbours but also with tourist towns like Ootmarsum, Delden and Markelo only a bicycle ride away.
+The main population centres are Almelo itself and the villages of Aadorp, Mariaparochie, and Bornerbroek.
+Almelo has about 75,000 inhabitants in the middle of the rolling countryside of Twente, with the industrial centres of Enschede and Hengelo as close neighbours but also with tourist towns like Ootmarsum, Delden and Markelo only a bicycle ride away.

 Almelo received city rights in 1394.
 Within the city limits lies the castle of the Counts of Almelo.
-Located in the city centre is Huize Almelo, a castle that in its current form dates back to 1662 (This castle is not open to the public).
+Located in the city centre is Huize Almelo, a castle that in its current form dates back to 1662 but is not open to the public.